Kblack0610/fuzzy-drunk-finder/README.md

 A lightweight, fast directory navigation tool powered by fzf.
 Navigate your filesystem with ease and precision, even after a few drinks!

+Fuzzy finder is great, I was trying to speed things up with some questionable guesses, inferences, and assumptions.
+This maps your directory with history of most common places you go to help you get there just a little bit faster.

 ## Overview

 Fuzzy Drunk Finder provides an intuitive interface for quickly navigating your filesystem using fuzzy search.
 It's designed to be: